wp-plugins/flash-album-gallery/readme.txt

 * If you use Facebook template and copied it in the root directory, then after each plugin update click 'Copy facebook.php file to root directory'.
 * If GRAND FlAGallery displays an error message after upgrade, go to FlAGallery Overview page and press 'Reset settings'.
 * Have some troubles with plugin?
 Try first reseting settings, **deactivate and reactivate plugin.**

+= v1.61 - 12.01.2012 =
+* Fixed: Import video from folder
+* Fixed: Import mp3 from folder
+* Fixed: Fancybox script for Slider skin (now it works in Safari browser)

 = v1.60 - 10.01.2012 =
 * Added: Default skin without any branding